-- Pedestrian wombat crossing on Abundance Road. - Shared footpath connecting wombat crossing on Abundance Road to existing pedestrian crossing on Ferodale Road. - Kiss and ride drop zone on Abundance Road. - Improvements to the existing bus bay. - Improvements to kerb and guttering along part of Abundance Road.
+- Pedestrian wombat crossing on Abundance Road. - Shared footpath connecting wombat crossing on Abundance Road to existing pedestrian crossing on Ferodale Road. - Kiss and ride drop off zone on Abundance Road. - Improvements to the existing bus bay. - Improvements to kerb and guttering along part of Abundance Road.

 The transport improvements for the site (including the above) have been considered as a "whole" in this REF.
+Following the exhibition process (detailed below), the public domain design was amended to include an additional suite of public domain works.